 In 2016, the Company issued 5,000,000 Series 1a Preferred Units in exchange for cash of \$5,000,000 and net of issuance costs of \$19,868.
-Purchasers of the Series 1a Preferred Units also received 1,250,000 Warrant Units to purchase an additional amount of Series 1a Preferred Units (see Note 9 - Series 1a Warrants Outstanding).
-The estimated fair value of the warrant units has been recorded as a separate component of members' equity (deficit) in the accompanying balance sheet with an offset to the Series 1a proceeds.
+Purchasers of the Series 1a Preferred Units also received 1,250,000 Warrant Units to purchase an additional amount of Series 1a Preferred Units.
+The estimated fair value of the warrant units was recorded as a separate component of members' equity (deficit) in the accompanying balance sheet as of December 31, 2020 with an offset to the Series 1a proceeds.
+In June 2020, 18,750 of the warrants were exercised for consideration of \$18,750, which consideration was received in July 2020.
+The Company's Series 1a Preferred Units were converted to preferred stock during the first quarter of 2021.
+Additionally, in August 2021, the Company converted all preferred stock into common stock.
+No Series 1a Preferred Units were outstanding as of September 30, 2021.